SPRING 2019 UWAS Course Offerings

 Camilla Groth - Materials

-The course will familiarise students with the general discussion and notion of human-material interaction both theoretically and concretely through material manipulation.
-Materiality will be approached from a theoretical, embodied, shared and societal point of view.
-Lectures and reading material will introduce the current discussions on the topic of materiality and covers tactile experiences, embodied cognition, human-material interaction, theory on New Materiality, material agency and non-representational theories.
+The course will familiarise students from multiple disciplines with the general discussion and notion of human-material interaction both theoretically and concretely through material manipulation.
+The topic of materiality will thus be approached from a theoretical, embodied, shared and societal point of view.
+Lectures and reading material will introduce the current discussions on the topic of materiality.
+In class, the students will both discuss their ideas and learning outcomes as well as concretise their learning through hands on material ideation and experimentation.
+The student will ideate and materialize an artefact while reflecting over their own artistic process and share its stages with the group.

 UWAS-C0040 Design for Transhuman Systems, 3 ECTS (Period IV)